 Maksym Demydenko, co-founder of the Ukraine War Archive (online);

-Kateryna Busol, Associate Professor at the Department of International and European Law at the Kyiv-Mohyla Academy and legal adviser to the International Center for Transitional Justice;
+Kateryna Busol, Associate Professor at the Department of International and European Law at the Kyiv-Mohyla Academy and Head of the Ukraine Programme at the International Center for Transitional Justice;

 Moderator: